 - 1.1 The enforcement policy of the BCAA is aimed at promoting compliance with aviation safety regulations and requirements through enforcement functions in an equitable manner. - 1.2 The implementation of safety management systems (SMS) requires the BCAA to have an equitable and discretionary enforcement approach to support the SSP-SMS framework. - 1.3 The enforcement policies and procedures of the BCAA allow service providers to deal with and resolve, certain events involving safety deviations, internally, within the context of the service provider's SMS, and to the satisfaction of the authority.
-Intentional contraventions of the Act and the BANRs will be investigated and will be subject to conventional enforcement action where appropriate.
-There must be clear provisions in the enforcement framework for due consideration to distinguish between premeditated violations and unintentional errors or deviations. - 1.4 The enforcement policy statement and associated enforcement procedures apply to service providers operating in accordance with: - ✓ BCAR-66, BCAR-FCLs, BCAR-ORA and BCAR-ATCO PEL derived from ICAO Annex 1 Personnel licensing; - ✓ BCAR-ORO derived from Annex 6 Operation of Aircraft, Part I International commercial air transport Aeroplanes, and Part III International operations, Helicopters; - ✓ BCAR-21 derived from Annex 8 Airworthiness; - ✓ BCAR-11 derived from Annex 11 Air traffic services, and - ✓ Bhutan Aerodrome Standard derived from Annex 14 Aerodromes, Volume I Aerodrome design and operations.
+Intentional contraventions of the Act and BANRs will be investigated and will be subject to conventional enforcement action where appropriate.
+There must be clear provisions in the enforcement framework for due consideration to distinguish between premeditated violations and unintentional errors or deviations. - 1.4 The enforcement policy statement and associated enforcement procedures apply to service providers operating in accordance with: - ✓ BCAR-66, BCAR-Aircrew, and BCAR-ATCO PEL derived from ICAO Annex 1 Personnel licensing; - ✓ BCAR- Air Operation derived from Annex 6 Operation of Aircraft, Part I International commercial air transport Aeroplanes, and Part III International operations, Helicopters; - ✓ BCAR-M derived from Annex 6 Operation of Aircraft, Part I International commercial air transport Aeroplanes, and Part III International operations, Helicopters and Annex 8 Airworthiness; - ✓ BCAR-145 derived from Annex 6 Operation of Aircraft, Part I International commercial air transport Aeroplanes, and Part III International operations, Helicopters; and Annex 8 Airworthiness; - ✓ BCAR-ATM ANS ATM/ANS certification requirements. - ✓ Bhutan Aerodrome Standard derived from Annex 14 Aerodromes, Volume I Aerodrome design and operations.